 The multi-disciplinary PICU was established in 1999/2000 and was an amalgamation of separate surgical, medical, cardiac and neonatal units.
 We currently have a 22 bed unit with approximately 1400 annual admissions.
-Approximately 60% of all admissions are acute medical, we care for about 250 post-oprative cardiac patients annually and provide support to general paediatric surgeons, neurosurgeons and transplant programs.
+Approximately 60% of all admissions are acute medical, we care for about 250 post-operative cardiac patients annually and provide support to general paediatric surgeons, neurosurgeons and transplant programs.
 The PICU team are actively involved in paediatric life support training and simulation training.
 In addition there is an active research team involved in a number of projects focussed primarily on the care of the critically ill child.

 Teaching and Training